AP-CSPrinciples/CSP-using_Python/source/Unit 2/data.md

 **Scenario**

 You’ve been contacted by a small business with a fish tank monitoring system.

+> They stated, "A few days ago, we updated our fish tank monitoring system using the updates that were
+> provided in our email.
+Yesterday, one of our fish died unexpectedly.
+The monitoring system reports
+> everything is okay, but we suspect it might not be working properly.
+We reset the monitoring
+> system and now more fish are not be doing well.
+Can you please check our monitoring system and
+> check that the software is running properly?
+We are worried about our fish!"

 After a recent software update, the fish tank’s health reports seem inaccurate, and several fish are dying.
 Your task is to:

 1. Investigate the system for issues.
 2. Identify any security vulnerabilities.